i-dea-by/python_sr/readme.md

 ```
 After installing the required versions, re-enter (close and open) the console and execute `pyenv update` to download the default mirrors

-> [!CAUTION]
-> Some antiviruses on VirusTotal find a virus in the created installers...
-I don't know how to overcome this - I will be glad to receive advice (:

 ## Updates